nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3c.
-The given format is missing the field header nq/.
+The stock with the given serial number is not found.

     * 3c1.
 Warenager shows an error message.

       Use case resumes at step 2.

 * 3d.
-The given increment or decrement value is not an integer.
+The given format is missing the field header nq/.

     * 3d1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3e.
+The given quantity value is not an integer.

+    * 3e1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3f.
+The given quantity value exceeds the integer limit.

+    * 3f1.
+Warenager shows an error message.

+      Use case resumes at step 2.

+* 3g.
+The given quantity value is negative.

+    * 3g1.
 Warenager shows an error message.

       Use case resumes at step 2.